ichbinjon/hackathon/README.md

 - any helper or utility classes should either be
   - inner classes of your Bot, or
   - not have a public constructor
-- your bot should take no more than 5 seconds to calculate the moves otherwise it will be timed out
+- your Bot should take no more than 5 seconds to calculate the moves otherwise it will be timed out
-- you can include more than one bot class in the uploaded jar file to allow you to test different strategies, however only one bot can be active at any given time
+- you can include more than one Bot class in the uploaded jar file to allow you to test different strategies, however only one Bot can be active at any given time

 When you're ready to move on this [tutorial](docs/tutorial/index.md) provides a step-by-step guide to adding some basic intelligence to your bot.